PierreKircher/Magento2_k3s/Readme.md

 this setup works for 1 node or multiple nodes i personaly run this setup on gcp

+rename default.env to .env.(prod/dev/test)
+and run setup (prod/dev/test)

+- like setup prod
+sources variables from .env.prod and replaces the nessesary deployment files

 ## Features:

 * Lightweight fully certified cncf Kubernetes Distro (K3s - under 500 mb ram)